dp1044/Trackpad/README.md

 # Trackpad
 Azoteq Trackpad
-This is the firmware repository for the Azoteq TPS43 using the Waveshare RP2040-zero
+This is the firmware repository for the Azoteq TPS43 using the Waveshare RP2040-zero.

+These were made with QMK using the onekey custom keyboard set to the esc key.

 After soldering the wires, Plug in the RP2040-Zero holding down the boot button.
 Copy the appropiate firmware to the RP2040-Zero.
 After it reboots your should now have the touchpad working.